Continuing Education Opportunities @ OCC

 All new ESL students must first take a placement exam.
 Please take the placement exam at the time and location where you will study.
 Seating for the scheduled testing dates is on a first-come, first-served basis.
 The testing process takes more than two hours.
 Please do not bring children.
 (Students who bring children to the testing sessions will be asked to leave.)
 Students should bring a photo ID, pen, and pencil; students must also provide a date of birth and a current local mailing address.

 The GED® Test Battery is based on high school curriculum standards and certifies mastery in four subject areas: language arts, social studies, science and math.
 The GED® diploma is the certified equivalent of a traditional high school diploma.
 Students may take courses to prepare for the battery of official GED® tests.
 Courses are offered in traditional classroom and lab settings as well as online.
 In some settings, students are able to work at their own pace.
-For further information about these courses and a complete schedule, please call 919-536-7218.
+For further information about these courses and a complete schedule, please visit the website or call 919-536-7218.